ShagunSharma016/SQL_FOR_DATA_ANALYSIS/README.md

 - **Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.

 # Conclusions
-This project enhanced my SQL skills and provided valuable insights into the data science jons market.The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring jobs seekers can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
+This project enhanced my SQL skills and provided valuable insights into the data science jobs market.The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
+Aspiring job seekers can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.